 Who is an Environmental Planner?

 Environmental Planner is an expert in the field of Environmental Planning who prioritizes the environment for the health and well being of the society.
-Environmental Planner aims to analyze and reduce the impact of any Planning related project or development project be it Highway construction, Real estate building, or any other on the Environment.
+Environmental Planner aims to analyse and reduce the impact of any Planning related project or development project be it Highway construction, Real estate building, or any other infrastructure project.
 He or she does so by following the necessary legal framework and regulations at the national and at the state level.
 It makes sure no problem should arise in the interplay of the built environment and natural environment.
 It emphasizes the sustainability of settlements by maintaining the balance between the three components: Economic, Environment, and Society.
-As the settlements today are facing vital challenges in terms of disasters like flooding, landslides, heat waves, drought; poor air quality; drastic changes in the climatic conditions; loss of habitat and species, Environmental Planner plays a significant role in combating these challenges.
+As the settlements today are facing vital challenges in terms of disasters like flooding, landslides, heat waves, drought; poor air quality; drastic changes in the climatic conditions; loss of habitat and species, Planner plays a significant role in combating these challenges.
+Experts working on these issues undergo various training and undertake various environmental studies, ecology, environmental law, environmental science, regional planning and courses in related field.

 What is Environmental Planning?

-Environmental Planning is an area of specialization which focuses on solving environmental problems concerning land use, policy framework, and design during the planning of settlements.
+It is an area of specialization and part of various undergraduate, post graduate or doctorate degree.
+These courses focuses on solving environmental problems concerning land use, policy framework, and design during the planning of settlements.
 The term environment suggests, the biotic and abiotic factors around us.
 It involves air and its quality, water, and its quality which may be surface or groundwater, micro, and macro-climatic conditions, soil, flora (forests and other green areas) and fauna, agricultural lands, and its interrelationship with the built environment, etc. Environmental Planning does not only give priority to the environment but deals with the problems arising with the interaction of the natural and built environment.
-A person who pursues a course in this is usually referred as “Environmental Planner”.
+A person who pursues a course in this is usually referred as “Environmental Planner” and generally called environmental professionals.
+A senior environmental planner have about 10 years of professional experience and possess minimum qualifications as master’s degree in environmental planning.
+Whereas qualifications for an entry level planner can be limited to a bachelor’s degree in a related field.

-Environmental Planners are engaged in the development projects which require special attention to the environment though it is not compulsory.
-They are also hired for the planning projects requiring high expertise in every aspect along with Environment.
+Environmental Planner job is to plan and look after development projects and events which require special attention to the environment.
+Their job is also associated with planning projects requiring high expertise in every aspect along with Environment.
 Although they are involved in development planning, the tasks and responsibilities may differ depending upon a project to project.
-Development planning may involve feasibility studies, site planning, Strength Weakness Opportunity, and Constraints (SWOT) analysis followed by the projections and proposals.
-Land-use Planning, Public health Planning, Solid waste management Plans, City Sanitation Plans, Environment Impact Assessment (EIA), Disaster Management Plans, Environment impact statements (EIS), and Review of Plans are some key tasks to be done by Environmental Planner.
-Also, Environmental management and monitoring, Energy planning, environmental design, landscape management, Park and recreation facilities planning can also be the part job depending upon the purpose and scale of the project.
-All this is done for the well-being of the people, stakeholder consultation is one of the major tasks of an Environmental Planner.
+This work may involve feasibility studies, site planning, Strength Weakness Opportunity, and Constraints (SWOT) analysis followed by the projections and proposals.
+Land-use Planning, Public health Planning, Solid waste management, Sanitation Plans, conducting Environment Impact Assessment (EIA), ensuring compliance with Disaster Management Plans, Environment impact statements (EIS), and Review of Plans are some key tasks.
+Also, Environmental management and monitoring, Energy, environmental design, landscape management, Park and recreation facilities planning can also be the part job depending upon the purpose and scale of the project.
+All this is done for the well-being of the people, stakeholder consultation is one of the major tasks for these planning experts.
+Environmental education and awareness about environmental concerns is well understood by businesses as well.
+Senior environmental planner and environmental scientist have about a decade of work experience, they occupy top and highly reputed environmental planner position such as a project manager and department head.

 |Area of Responsibility||Representative tasks|